kaniel98/kaniel98/README.md

 Aspiring backend web developer
 ------------------------------

 Hi there!
 I am an aspiring software engineer highly interested in backend technologies.
-Currently, I am working as a software engineer at Prudential Assurance Company Singapore
+Currently, I am working as a software engineer at OKX.

 * 🌍 I'm based in Singapore
 * ⚡ I graduated from the Singapore Management University in August 2024 with a Bachelor's of Science (Information Systems), Magna Cum Laude